 Your plastic surgeon can give you general estimates on when you can get back to exercise based on your particular procedure and health.
 During your consultation and during your follow-up visits, they can give your more individualised advice.
 Your return to exercise will depend on how well you are healing and whether or not you’re experiencing any unexpected problems.
 However sometimes flexibility is required, because healing after surgery cannot always be predicted with accuracy and everyone is different.

-Everyone is unique and you nutritional uptake, general health, medications, supplements and genetics all play a role in how well and how quickly you heal.
+Everyone is unique.
+As a result, your nutritional uptake, general health, medications, supplements and genetics all play a role in how well and how quickly you heal.
 Resting during the early stages of healing is important, as is proper incision care.
 It is important to follow your surgeon’s post-operative care instructions carefully.

 Further, you will need several weeks to let your incisions heal before you get active again.
 You will also need to be wearing the right support garments at all times, including at night.